LucioFex/Simple-Web-Calculator/README.md

 ![](imgs/calculator_img.png)

-This is a simple arithmetic web calculator, with some implementations of a scientific one, made only with HTML, CSS and JavaScript.
+#### This is a simple arithmetic web calculator, with some implementations of a scientific one, made only with HTML, CSS and JavaScript.

 ![](imgs/preview_img1.jpg)

 ![](imgs/preview_img2.jpg)

-## Requeriments
+## Technologies used in the program

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS3](https://www.w3.org/Style/CSS/Overview.en.html)